-...TOO FAST: Federal and state agencies and officials are fast-tracking the process to develop the ocean for offshore wind energy.
+...TOO FAST: BOEM is fast-tracking the process, seeking bidders before the Environmental Assessment, which evaluates the marine life at risk.
+Once the lease areas are sold, they are no longer public lands.
+Current laws do not fully protect ocean resources from harm.
 Rushed and uninformed development puts marine life at risk and is rife with possible unintended consequences.
 Right now, only the court of public opinion can protect these lands and ocean resources.